If your WordPress website fails to load over a secure connection due to an error such as ERR_SSL_PROTOCOL_ERROR then you’re in the right place.

 Being aware of recent site changes may give you a strong indication of what could be causing the secure connection issue.

-Clear SSL State
+2. Clear SSL state

-The first thing to try is clearing the SSL state in Chrome.
+The next thing to try is clearing the SSL state in Chrome.
 The browser stores SSL certificates in a cache to speed up subsequent connections once an initial secure connection has been made to a website.

 This is to optimize page load times as otherwise, every HTTPS request would require the SSL certificate to be downloaded and authenticated which wouldn’t be great for performance.